den-materials/advanced-debugging/README.md

 - open up the Node Inspector tool
 - explore the files in your node project within the Inspector tool
-- run your application and pause the execution at a breakpoint
 - explain the difference between regular dev tools and node inspector
+- understand what a breakpoint is and how to pause at that line
 - explore the data in your code while your application is paused
+- explain how data is passed into an EJS file to construct HTML
 - navigate through your application step by step

-- explain how data is passed into an EJS file to construct HTML
+## Node Inspector vs Dev Tools

+Dev tools is for debugging code for your app's front end.
+Node Inspector gives you the same debugging tools for your back end.

 ## Node Inspector